Accessibility Statement

 Supporting pupils with Dyslexia (opens PDF in new window)

-The video below can help explain more about Dyslexia
+The videos below can help explain more about Dyslexia

 Getting a Dyslexia assessment